wanjohid/Semi-Automated-GUI-based-EEG-Preprocessing./README.md

 # Semi-Automated-GUI-based-EEG-Preprocessing.
 Semi-automated method to identify and delete temporal and spatial artifacts from EEG data.
+This pipeline utilizes parameters from the FASTER (Fully Automated Statistical Thresholding for EEG artifact Rejection) pipeline, with the addition of a user-friendly GUI and additional checkpoints for the reviewer to supervise artifact classification.
+Independent component analysis (ICA) is used to separate EEG data into neural activity and artifact.
+The semi-automated approach is particularly helpful with large datasets, and is designed to streamline manual review and target specific causes of artifact.